jeanbarbier/jeanbarbier/index.md

 ![ICTP](./docs/ictpView.jpg)

-My **research interests** are centered around _information processing systems_ such as appearing in machine learning, communication and error-correction, signal processing or computer science.
-I often study these systems and associated algorithms using statistical physics --the language used to describe _phase transitions_--, its close cousin information theory, and random matrix theory.
-I try to precisely quantify what is the optimal performance one can aim for when processing (big) data, as well as how close to optimality one can operate when using _computationally efficient_ algorithms.
+The **research interests** of the [CHORAL group](https://sites.google.com/view/choral-ictp/home?authuser=0) are centered around _information processing systems_ such as appearing in machine learning, communication and error-correction, signal processing or computer science.
+We often study these systems and associated algorithms using statistical physics --the language used to describe _phase transitions_--, its close cousin information theory, and random matrix theory.
+We try to precisely quantify what is the optimal performance one can aim for when processing (big) data, as well as how close to optimality one can operate when using _computationally efficient_ algorithms.

 To contact me use **jbarbier@ictp.it**